dvci/cc-pki/docs/business-rules/background.md

 The WHO DDCC effort uses [Clinical Quality Language (CQL)](https://cql.hl7.org/), a standard for health domain business rules, as the computable representation of business rules to apply against vaccine credentials in its Global Trust Network.
-CQL defines a representation for logic that can be evaluated against clinical knowledge, including vaccine credentials.
+CQL defines a human readable representation of logic that can be evaluated against clinical knowledge, including vaccine credentials.
 Running CQL against clinical knowledge first requires translating the CQL into its canonical representation, the Expression Logical Model (ELM).
 The resulting ELM exression of the CLQ can be run against a DDCC vaccine credential using a CQL execution engine.